Conquer Back Pain - Restore Function - Move With Confidence - Perform Better

 What is NewBack Active Therapy?

-Launched in January 2013, NewBack Active Therapy is the culmination of three years of concept initiation, program development, client assessment and program delivery.
+Launched in January 2013, NewBack Active Therapy is the culmination of eight years of concept initiation, program development, client assessment and program delivery.

 Over 10,000 hours of successful client management has established NewBack as a leading rehabilitation program.